About 14 miles northwest of Montello, Nevada

 After exploring a little bit up the hills we found another small adit that went in a few hundred feet and comes to an end.
 It was still neat to check out and explore.

 I did my own exploring and found several old stone monuments that were used as location markers for the mines.
-I checked around one of the stone monument and found an old tobacco can that had an old piece of paper in it which described the Notice Of Location for one of the Jackson claims.
+I checked around one of the stone monument and found an old tobacco can that had a piece of paper in it which described the Notice Of Location for one of the Jackson claims.

 Around the Jackson #2 mine we explored the other ruined dugouts and found tons of old food cans laying around.
 There were other neat artifacts and mine entrances around the area but for the most part, they were all closed or caved in.